Semiclassical estimates for measure potentials on the real line: Introduction and statement of results

 See Theorem \ref{LED thm} for a precise statement.
 Similar wave decay was previously established for \\$V \in L_{\text{comp}}^\infty(\R ; \R)$ (\cite{tz} and \cite[Theorem 2.9]{dz}).
 We also mention that exterior estimates like \eqref{ext est meas} have application to integrated wave decay \cite[Lemma 5]{daji20}.

-There is a vast literature on Schrödinger operators whose coefficients are measures.
+There is an extensive literature on second order operators whose coefficients are singular.
 Thus, we will not attempt to give a comprehensive review here.
-For the one dimensional case, we point the reader to \cite{amre05, ecte13, ekmt14}, which develop the Sturm-Liouville theory for such operators, and investigate topics including boundary conditions, self-adjoint extensions, and inverse spectral theory.
+For the one dimensional case, we point the reader to \cite{sash99, hrmy01, amre05, hrmy12, ecte13, egnt13, ekmt14}, which develop the Sturm-Liouville theory for such operators, and investigate topics including boundary conditions, self-adjoint extensions, and inverse spectral theory.
 The research monograph \cite{smq} gives a comprehensive treatment of point interactions in three and fewer dimensions.
 Higher dimensional studies include \cite{beks92, gal19}.

-Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

-{\textsc{Acknowledgements:}} It is a pleasure to thank Kiril Datchev for helpful discussions.
-JS gratefully acknowledges support from ARC DP180100589, NSF DMS 2204322, and from a 2023 Fulbright Future Scholarship funded by the Kinghorn Foundation and hosted by University of Melbourne.\\